eduardohl/update-genie-auth-demo/auth-demo/README.md

    python app.py
    ```

 > [!NOTE]
+>
-> When running locally, on-behalf-of-user authentication will not work due to the missing `X-Forwarded-Access-Token` header.
+> - When running locally, on-behalf-of-user authentication will not work due to the missing `X-Forwarded-Access-Token` header.
-> The service principal authentication section of the app will instead use your user credentials as configured with the CLI,
+> - The service principal authentication section of the app will instead use your user credentials as configured with the CLI.

 ---